Thalía discography

-The discography of Mexican recording artist Thalía, consists of 18 studio albums, 24 compilation albums, two live albums and 70 singles.
+The discography of Mexican recording artist Thalía, consists of 20 studio albums, 5 compilation albums, 13 limited releases, two live albums and 70 singles.
 She has also sung in Portuguese, French and Tagalog, apart from Spanish and English, in order to promote her music in other music markets.
 Thalía's popularity was further enhanced by her telenovelas, that were broadcast in over 180 countries, giving her the chance to create a solid fan base in many countries and gain stardom mainly by Spanish recording records.
-Her records have sold in markets that Latin stars don't normally sell such as China, Yemen, and the Philippines.
+According to Time magazine in 2001, her records have been sold in markets that Latin stars don't normally sell such as China, Yemen, and the Philippines.

 Her self-titled debut album Thalía, was released in 1990 by Fonovisa Records.
-With the same label she released two more albums; Mundo De Cristal in 1991 and Love in 1992, which had generally positive commercial success in Mexico and some countries in Latin America, the latter became her best-selling album under Fonovisa with 500,000 copies sold in Mexico alone.

-In 1994, she moved to EMI Music and released her fourth studio album En Éxtasis the following year.
+With the same label she released two more albums; Mundo De Cristal in 1991 and Love in 1992, which had generally positive commercial success in Mexico and some countries in Latin America, the latter becoming her best-selling album under Fonovisa with 500,000 copies sold in Mexico alone.
+In 1994, she signed a recording contract with EMI Music and released her fourth studio album En Éxtasis the following year.
 It became a commercial success in over 25 countries around the world.
-Her next studio album, Amor A La Mexicana (1997) was even more successful than its predecessor, since Thalía had already become very popular with her music.
-At the same time, she released her first multilingual and first compilation album entitled Nandito Ako, which became a success in the Philippines and attained sales of 40,000 copies (Platinum) in its first-week there.
+In 1997, she released her next studio album Amor A La Mexicana (1997), and her first multilingual and first compilation album named Nandito Ako, which became a success in the Philippines.